laurynas-karvelis/zeroad-token-typescript/README.md

 # Introduction

-This NPM module is meant to be used by sites, participating in [Zero Ad Network](https://zeroad.network) program, that are running in either Node.js, Bun or Deno runtimes.
-The `@zeroad.network/token` module a lightweight, TypeScript ready, fully open source, is well tested and has no production dependencies.
+This NPM module is meant to be used by sites participating in [Zero Ad Network](https://zeroad.network) program, that are running in either Node.js, Bun or Deno runtimes.
+The `@zeroad.network/token` module is a lightweight, TypeScript ready, fully open source, well tested and has no production dependencies.

 You will find the official Zero Ad Network documentation at [docs.zeroad.network](https://docs.zeroad.network).
 Up-to-date and in depth guides, how-to's and platform implementation details can be found there.